- International Activities

 Scholarship applications will be screened and assessed by the MSc Scholarship Committee in consultation with the Postgraduate Faculty.
 Applicants will be informed of the outcome within a month of the submission deadline.
 If a scholarship fee reduction is granted, it will administratively be deducted from your third semester fee.
 Please note that in case you later need an emergency payment plan in order to pay your remaining fee, your scholarship fee reduction will be annulled.

 Before arriving in Denmark, all non-EU citizens must apply for a Danish residence permit.
-Please note that this can be a long process (expect it to be a least 3 months), so apply well in advance.
+Please note that this can be a long process (usually over 3 months), so apply well in advance.
 Within one week of receipt of your first semester fee, the DMU Programmes Office will send you our institutionally signed ST1 Residence Permit application form, which you will need for your application.

 You may find additional information about application requirements and the application process at New to Denmark - the official portal for foreigners.